 We need to talk about waterfalls and why they are inherently amazing.

-During this summer with its various travel restrictions, we needed an escape.
-We wanted to be reminded of the kind of amazement we once felt at Iguazu Falls in Argentina.
+We needed an escape during summer 2021 with its various travel restrictions.
+We wanted to be reminded of the amazement we once felt at Iguazu Falls in Argentina.
 Or at Niagara Falls in the US.

 We can count ourselves lucky because we have Europe’s biggest waterfall right here in Switzerland: the Rhine Falls in Neuhausen.
 We do not want to get splashed from the sky, so we check the forecast and find an afternoon without rain.

 After arriving by train, I knew we would want to ride a boat to the small island at the center of the Rhine Falls.
 Among many attractive bundles for leisure activities, RailAway has an offer for a day-trip to the Rhine Falls.

 The package usually includes the train ride to Neuhausen, discounted boat tickets to the river and onto the rock, and a discounted admission to the Laufen Castle with its museum.
 Before hopping on the train to Neuhausen, we buy this bundle offer at the counter of our local train station.